tedzhu/RockyRoad/README.txt

 More information could be found on http://www.tedzhu.me/blog/rocky-road/

-For art, audio assets etc. of the project
+For art, audio assets etc. of the project contact author
-mailto: zhu.ted@gmail.com